mah0x211/lua-configh/README.md

 ## configh:unset_feature( name )

-remove a feature macro that set by `configh:set_feature` method.
+Removes a feature macro that was set by the `configh:set_feature` method.

 **Parameters**